jwismer/DataProducts_ClassProj/dp_classProj.md

 author: jwismer
 date: 11/21/2015
 ## Iris Sepal Length Distribution
+## Histogram Manipulator Tool

 Introduction
 ========================================================

-This Shiny Application uses a histogram display to help the user visualize the characteristics of the distribution in Sepal Length within the Iris dataset available in R.
+I'd like to present a Shiny Application that uses a histogram display to help the user visualize dataset characteristics.
+The dataset used in the tool is the Iris dataset available in R.
+The distribution of Sepal Length is used to demonstrate how detail can be hidden or revealed by visualization tools such as histograms.

 ### Tool Features:
 - User controlled bucket size